Health Insurance and Financing your care

-Our admissions staff will help answer your insurance coverage questions during the admissions process.
-If you are a candidate for a program, an intake specialist will request a benefits quote from your insurance provider with your permission.
-This quote is not a guarantee of coverage, as each insurance plan has varying restrictions for benefit availability, service providers and medical necessity criteria.
+If it is determined that one of Rogers’ programs meets your needs, an intake specialist will request a benefits quote from your insurance provider with your permission.
+This quote is not a guarantee of coverage as each insurance plan has varying restrictions for benefit availability, service providers and medical necessity criteria.

-We strongly recommend that you contact your insurance carrier to verify your benefit coverage prior to seeking treatment.
-Call the toll free number on your insurance card to inquire about your coverage for behavioral healthcare, medical services and prescription drug coverage.
+We strongly recommend that you contact your insurance benefit company to verify your coverage prior to seeking treatment.
+Call the toll-free number on your insurance card to inquire about your coverage for behavioral healthcare, medical services and prescription drug coverage.
 It’s important to have a clear understanding of your coverage and any restrictions.

 Rogers is contracted with many national health plans, including most Aetna, Blue Cross and Blue Shield, Cigna, Humana and United plans.
 Rogers is also an approved provider for Ontario and British Columbia’s Health Ministries.
 Some exclusions may apply.
 Please contact admissions at 800-767-4411 for the most current information.

-Medicare covers only inpatients services and coverage varies by age and health maintenance organization (HMO) enrollment.
+Medicare covers only inpatient services and coverage varies by age and health maintenance organization (HMO) enrollment.
 Medicaid coverage is dependent upon age and levels of care (exclusions apply).

 T19 Molina, Network Health, Managed Health Systems and Cenpatico are covered at other facilities, please contact your insurance company for a list of providers.
 T19HMO questions can be directed to patient financial services.